-We will let you know the date, time and location of our First-Year Student Meet & Greet when we finalize the plans.
+Now being held in the spring, we will let you know the date, time and location of our First-Year Student Meet & Greet when we finalize the plans.

 This summer during the START first-year registration program, we stressed the importance of academic advising to students and their parents.
 In mid-August, emails were sent to our new business freshmen that included information about contacting their advisors.
 They were encouraged to make an early contact with you and many of them will.
 I also encourage you to make early contact with them.
 They all have email addresses, and their local addresses should be available by the end of next week.